Popular Posts

 HTML represents Hyper Text Markup Language.
 It is utilized to make and design segments, sections, and connections on a site page.
 HTML comprises of components, which are addressed by labels.

+Fundamental Construction of a HTML Report.
 Each HTML report begins with a statement and incorporates different fundamental labels:

 <html>